Understanding publishing agreements

 Negotiating author rights

-• Rights to deposit an Open Access copy of the work in an institutional repository (with or without an embargo period)
+- The right to deposit an Open Access copy of the work in an institutional repository (with or without an embargo period)

-• Exemptions for teaching and educational purposes
+- Exemptions for teaching and educational purposes

-Funder requirements can be useful to negotiate changes in your publishing agreement.
-For example, if your published work was funded by a research grant associated with the Australian Research Council (ARC) or the National Health and Medical Research Council (NHMRC) then an open access copy of the work must be made available to read within 12 months of publication.
-Flagging this requirement as early as possible, will put you in a better position to ensure your publishing agreement aligns with funder policies.
+Funder requirements can be useful when negotiating changes in publishing agreements.
+For example, both the Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC) have open access policies requiring grant-funded to be made open access.
+See the Library’s Funder Open Access Policies page for more information on the requirements of each policy and pathways to compliance.
+Flag this requirement as early as possible so as to ensure that the publishing agreement aligns with funder policies.

 The Authors Alliance website offers many resources on publication contracts and rights reversion, including the Open Access ebook “Understanding and negotiating book publication contracts”.